Prisoner's dilemma: Continuous iterated prisoner's dilemma

 Most work on the iterated prisoner's dilemma has focused on the discrete case, in which players either cooperate or defect, because this model is relatively simple to analyze.
 However, some researchers have looked at models of the continuous iterated prisoner's dilemma, in which players are able to make a variable contribution to the other player.
 Le and Boyd found that in such situations, cooperation is much harder to evolve than in the discrete iterated prisoner's dilemma.
-The basic intuition for this result is straightforward: in a continuous prisoner's dilemma, if a population starts off in a non-cooperative equilibrium, players who are only marginally more cooperative than non-cooperators get little benefit from assorting with one another.
+In a continuous prisoner's dilemma, if a population starts off in a non-cooperative equilibrium, players who are only marginally more cooperative than non-cooperators get little benefit from assorting with one another.
 By contrast, in a discrete prisoner's dilemma, tit-for-tat cooperators get a big payoff boost from assorting with one another in a non-cooperative equilibrium, relative to non-cooperators.
-Since nature arguably offers more opportunities for variable cooperation rather than a strict dichotomy of cooperation or defection, the continuous prisoner's dilemma may help explain why real-life examples of tit-for-tat-like cooperation are extremely rare in nature (ex.
-Hammerstein) even though tit for tat seems robust in theoretical models.
+Since nature arguably offers more opportunities for variable cooperation rather than a strict dichotomy of cooperation or defection, the continuous prisoner's dilemma may help explain why real-life examples of tit-for-tat-like cooperation are extremely rare even though tit-for-tat seems robust in theoretical models.

-Emergence of stable strategies

-Players cannot seem to coordinate mutual cooperation, thus often get locked into the inferior yet stable strategy of defection.
-In this way, iterated rounds facilitate the evolution of stable strategies.
-Iterated rounds often produce novel strategies, which have implications to complex social interaction.
-One such strategy is win-stay lose-shift.
-This strategy outperforms a simple Tit-For-Tat strategy – that is, if you can get away with cheating, repeat that behavior.
-However, if you get caught, switch.

-The only problem of this tit-for-tat strategy is that they are vulnerable to signal error.
-The problem arises when one individual cheats in retaliation, but the other interprets it as cheating.
-As a result of this, the second individual now cheats, and then it starts a see-saw pattern of cheating in a chain reaction.

-Even without repeated games, strong enlightened self-interest can result in a stable and efficient outcome.

 Real-life examples

-The prisoner setting may seem contrived, but there are in fact many examples in human interaction as well as interactions in nature that have the same payoff matrix.
-The prisoner's dilemma is therefore of interest to the social sciences such as economics, politics, and sociology, as well as to the biological sciences such as ethology and evolutionary biology.
+Many instances of human interaction and natural processes have payoff matrices like the prisoner's dilemma's.
+It is therefore of interest to the social sciences, such as economics, politics, and sociology, as well as to the biological sciences, such as ethology and evolutionary biology.
 Many natural processes have been abstracted into models in which living beings are engaged in endless games of prisoner's dilemma.
-This wide applicability of the PD gives the game its substantial importance.